 Who is involved in this process?

-Jonathan Curtright, MU Health Care CEO, and Latha Ramchand, MU provost, are co-leading this effort.
+Jonathan Curtright, MU Health Care CEO, Steve Zweig, interim dean of the MU School of Medicine, and Latha Ramchand, MU provost, are co-leading this effort.
 They will report to an executive committee to include:

 - Mun Choi, President, UM System